magento/devdocs/src/guides/v2.2/rest/tutorials/orders/order-add-items.md

   - Catalog
 ---

-This article shows how to add a simple product, a downloadable product, and a [bundle product](https://glossary.magento.com/bundle-product) to the cart.
+This step shows how to add a simple product, a downloadable product, and a [bundle product](https://glossary.magento.com/bundle-product) to the cart.

 These calls are performed on behalf of a customer, and the customer's token is specified in the [authorization](https://glossary.magento.com/authorization) header.

+{:.bs-callout-info}
+Use the `V1/guest-carts/<cartId>/items` endpoint to add items to the cart on behalf of a guest.
+Do not include an authorization token.
+The payload and response is same as the logged-in customer for all product types, except for from quote ID in the payload.

 ### Add a simple product to a cart {#add-simple}